dart-lang/site-www/src/_guides/language/evolution.md

 On rare occasions, Dart introduces a backwards-incompatible feature like [null safety][].
-Previously valid code might not work with null safety, so you need to [migrate your code][ns migration] when you're ready.
+Previously valid code might not work with null safety, so to get the benefits of null safety you'll need to migrate your code.
-And because migrating to null safety can't be completely automated, you need to be able to migrate one library
+And because migrating to null safety can't be completely automated, you'll need to be able to migrate one library
 (usually one Dart file) at a time.

+{% comment %}
+  Once /null-safety/migrating-to-null-safety exists,
+  the previous paragraph should link to it.
+{% endcomment %}

 To enable file-by-file migration,
 Dart 2.10 introduced **per-library language version selection**.